 - It suppresses weeds by blocking the sunlight from reaching the dormant seeds.

 - Mulch enriches the soil as it decomposes slowly, feeding soil organisms.

-- Attracts predators and pollinators, which leads to a balance insect population.
+- Attracts predators and pollinators, balancing insect population.

-- Improves soil nutrient availability, since each crop will use the nutrient it needs.
+- It improves nutrient availability since each crop will use the nutrient it needs.

 7- Proper garden cleaning

 An organic garden has to be well-kept to ensure a healthy landscape.